cong666/SpringElasticsearchImmoWebEn/README.md

 ### Purpose of this application

-It's intresting to see how ElasticSearch work and how to create the search engine using ElasticSearch for the real estate website.
+Create the search engine using ElasticSearch for the real estate website.

 ### House index template